-The SFC can be accessed via registering for free on the Active Places Power website.

-The Arun Indoor Sport and Built Facilities Strategy is used to help inform and direct the priorities for indoor and built sports facilities across the area.

-As the exact number of units are identified from specific housing developments then the Council will apply the household occupancy rate to this to determine the total population.
+- 4.814.79 The SFC can be accessed via registering for free on the Active Places Power website8. - 4.82 The Arun Indoor Sport and Built Facilities Strategy is used to help inform and direct the priorities for indoor and built sports facilities across the area. - 4.834.81 As the exact number of units are identified from specific housing developments then the Council will apply the household occupancy rate to this to determine the total population.

-Number of dwellings x household occupancy rate7 = associated population
+Number of dwellings x household occupancy rate 9 = associated population

-This is the population applied within the Sports Facilities Calculator (SFC) to determine the additional provision that is required to meet the additional demand and the associated financial contribution required.
+4.844.82 This is the population applied within the Sports Facilities Calculator (SFC) to determine the additional provision that is required to meet the additional demand and the associated financial contribution required.